 "Extra" biology (EEB, MOL, NEU) coursework is always valued in the admissions process (and required by some schools, including the University of Texas medical schools).
 Some schools may require two lab-based biology courses if you have AP Biology, so if you’re only going to take two courses, we’d recommend MOL 214 plus a 300- or 400-level course with a lab component – Comparative Physiology (EEB 314) or Ecology: Species Interactions, Biodiversity, and Society (EEB 321) are two options.
 Alternately, if you’ve done a summer of biology lab research or worked in a Princeton lab, you may be able to make the argument that you've had sufficient lab experience within biology to satisfy their requirements.
 Check with individual schools of interest regarding their requirements.
 If you have lab experience, courses that touch on biomedical sciences or human biology may be especially valuable; for example, Genetics (MOL 342); Molecular Basis of Cancer (MOL 423); Psychopharmacology (MOL 458); Neuroimmunology (NEU 447).

 MOL 214 as a First-Year?

-Question: HPA – I’m a freshman who is thinking about taking MOL 214 in the spring.
+Question: HPA – I’m a first-year who is thinking about taking MOL 214 in the spring.
 I’m also in Chemistry right now.
 I heard that it would be hard to take two sciences together but I also heard that you should take more than one science at a time.
 Should I do MOL 214?